CBMM/CBMM.github.io/posts/2016-01-14-opening-up-your-research-day-4.markdown

 [^1]: Simon Peyton-Jones describes [in this video](https://www.youtube.com/watch?v=g3dkRsTqdDA) the effect that writing your ideas can have on the ideas themselves.
 A great watch for any researcher.

-[^2]: In [Telsa: Inventor of the Electrical Age](http://www.amazon.com/Tesla-Inventor-Electrical-Bernard-Carlson/dp/0691165610/ref=sr_1_1?s=books&ie=UTF8&qid=1453918778&sr=1-1&keywords=tesla), Carlson describes the vivid hallucinations that haunted Nicola Tesla in his childhood and throughout his adult life.
+[^2]: In [Telsa: Inventor of the Electrical Age](http://www.amazon.com/Tesla-Inventor-Electrical-Bernard-Carlson/dp/0691165610/ref=sr_1_1?s=books&ie=UTF8&qid=1453918778&sr=1-1&keywords=tesla), Carlson describes the vivid hallucinations that haunted Nicola Tesla in his childhood.
 When Telsa learned to harness his hallucinations in adolescence, he was able to design complex new AC motor designs in perfect detail without the aid of any physical prototypes or drawings.
 That Telsa achieved incredible insights through imagination is indisputable, however when he attempted to build an actual motor, he was confronted with an avalanche of unanticipated technical details.
-In one case, he secretly built one of his AC motor designs in the basement of one of his employer's AC generator facilities.
-Built to perfectly match the design in his mind's eye, the motor didn't turn at all, because he made his electromagnet windings around a piece of non-magnetizing brass.
-To make his design work, he had to jam a metal file into the windings and twist it around looking for an orientation that produced the right orientations of magnetic field.
-Software developers and scientists will both be familiar with this semi-random form of engineering.
+His first attempt at a brushless AC motor for instance didn't turn at all, because he made his wire windings around a piece of non-magnetizing brass.
+To make his design work, he had to jam a long steel file into the windings and twist it around in search of an orientation that would produce the correct magnetic field.
+Software developers and scientists will both be familiar with this semi-random form of engineering - jamming more than metal files in all kinds of places when we discover something doesn't work the way it did in our mind's perfect image.

 How can we turn this sketch into a real page?
 We'll start with the html.